huo1m1w1/facebook_scraping_project/README.md

     poetry run pytest

-## Contributing
-If you'd like to contribute, please follow these guidelines:

-Fork the repository.

-Create a new branch.

-Make your changes.

-Submit a pull request.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.

 ## GitHub Actions Workflow

 This project includes a GitHub Actions workflow for continuous integration.
 The workflow is automatically triggered on every push to the repository.